Jerakin/svm/README.md

 5. Scan your cards
 6. Export your new list as csv and then run the script on it.
 7. Upload the converted file into SVM.

+# Moxfield format
+You can export your collection from [SVM](https://www.svenskamagic.com/profil/export-and-import.php) and then run that have/want file through the moxfield converter to be able to upload the list there.
+See the `example/moxfield.py`-